TwilioDevEd/twiliochat-servlets/readme.md

   [Twilio Account Settings](https://www.twilio.com/user/account/settings).
   For `TWILIO_API_KEY` and `TWILIO_API_SECRET` you need to go [here](https://www.twilio.com/console/dev-tools/api-keys).
-There youl'll be able to create a new API key obtaining the two required values, `SID` and `SECRET`.
+There you'll be able to create a new API key obtaining the two required values, `SID` and `SECRET`.
   For `TWILIO_IPM_SERVICE_SID` you can go [here](https://www.twilio.com/console/chat/dashboard),
   where you must create a Programmable Chat Messaging Service.
 When the service is created you'll have access to the service's SID.